The AJF promotes media freedom and the right of journalists to report the news in freedom and safety.

 The AJF is incorporated as a public not-for-profit company limited by guarantee.
 The AJF was granted Deductible Gift Recipient (DGR) status as part of the Federal Budget 2020.

-Its structure includes a Board and an Advisory Board.
-Members of both have diverse senior skills and expertise, and are united by their commitment to journalists’ freedom and safety, and the public’s right to know.
+Its structure includes a Board.
+Members have diverse senior skills and expertise, and are united by their commitment to journalists’ freedom and safety, and the public’s right to know.

 The CEO is responsible for implementing the strategies set by the Board.